 Cheers!
 Coca-Cola launches first boozy drink in Japan

-[TOKYO] Coca-Cola launched its first ever alcoholic drink on Monday in Japan -- a fizzy, lemon-flavoured concoction laced with spirits that seeks to capitalise on the growing popularity of "chuhai" alcopops enjoyed especially by young women.
+COCA-COLA launched its first ever alcoholic drink on Monday in Japan - a fizzy, lemon-flavoured concoction laced with spirits that seeks to capitalise on the growing popularity of chuhai alcopops enjoyed especially by young women.

 Although the US firm dabbled in the wine business in the 1970s, the experiment in Japan is "unique" in the company's 125-year history, said Coca-Cola Japan president Jorge Garduno.

-From Monday, three new "Lemon-Do" drinks -- containing three, five and seven percent alcohol -- will be available in the southern Kyushu region of Japan.
+Three new "Lemon-Do" drinks - containing 3, 5 and 7 per cent alcohol - will be available in the southern Kyushu region of Japan.

 A 350-millilitre can will set you back 150 yen (S$1.87).